Skip to main content

 Telford After Care Team and Shropshire Recovery Partnership (SRP) help people in their ongoing recovery from using drugs or alcohol.

-Telford STaRS providing free, confidential and easy to access service for anyone needing support with their alcohol or drug use living in Telford and Wrekin.
+Telford STaRS provides free, confidential and easy to access service for anyone needing support with their alcohol or drug use living in Telford and Wrekin.

 Recharge Telford, will support you if you are aged 12-21 and have issues with drugs, alcohol or any addiction, or if you live with a family member who struggles with addiction.